Author

 A recent study finds that the judgment calls made when triaging young people with mental health emergencies in the ER are often inaccurate, and Black and Hispanic children are more likely to have their conditions minimized.

 The courts can offer treatment and a path away from incarceration.
-But only half of participants graduate, and many who might benefit never get a chance.
+But in Illinois, only half of participants graduate, and many who might benefit never get a chance.

 NAMI Director Explains New Laws to Keep People with Mental Illness out of Jail